European Traveler

 Passengers for Davos change trains in Filisur (1032 m), or in summer may take the Glacier Express Bus from Chur via the Lenzerheid to Davos (1540 m).

 Glamorous St Moritz (1775 m) is the final terminus of the Glacier Express trains.
-Travelers can overnight here in famous and luxurious hotels or descent down the Alps again on the Bernina Express trains to Italy or Lugano.
+Travelers can overnight here in famous and luxurious hotels or descend down the Alps again on the Bernina Express trains to Italy or Lugano.

 Travel Classes and Ticket Prices on the Glacier Express